Charles Tennyson (civil servant)

 Sir Charles Bruce Locker Tennyson (8 November 1879 - 22 June 1977), a grandson of the poet Alfred, Lord Tennyson, was a civil servant, an industrialist, and an academic of his grandfather.

 Tennyson was the son of the Hon.
-Lionel Tennyson and his wife Eleanor Bertha Mary, daughter of Frederick Locker.
+Lionel Tennyson and his wife Eleanor Bertha Mary, eldest daughter of Frederick Locker-Lampson.
 His father was the younger son of Alfred, Lord Tennyson.
 He was educated at Eton College and King's College, Cambridge, where he gained a first in Part I of the Law Tripos and was a Whewell Scholar in 1903.

-In 1909, he married Ivy Gladys OBE (née Pretious).
+In 1909, Tennyson married Ivy Gladys OBE (née Pretious).
 They had three sons, two of whom were killed during the Second World War: